richardeus1/CryptoAlertsWithDiscord/README.md

 take note of the id of the message that is displayed in terminal. you will copy that and paste it in DISCORD_MESSAGE_ID = "" under bot.py file

+also, remember to modify DISCORD_BOT_TOKEN = "" and DISCORD_CHANNEL_ID = "" with your data on bot.py and

 now you can execute it manually by doing in terminal:

 python3 bot.py